oraichain/myduckserver/docs/tutorial/htap-maxscale-setup.md

 # Cleanup

-You can run `docker-compose down` to cleanup all the testing data after the trial.
+You can run `docker-compose down` to clean up all resources after the trial.